Srivarshini-iHUB/Agentic_Al_Workshop/Automated code debugging Assistant/Readme.md

 ## 🧠 Agent Workflow

 1. **Analyzer Agent**
-   Parses the code using AST and identifies potential issues.
+   Parses the code using AST and identifies potential issues, such as print statements and bare except blocks.

 2. **Fixer Agent**
-   Suggests clean, PEP8-compliant corrections using Gemini.
+   Suggests clean, PEP8-compliant corrections using Gemini while preserving original logic.

 3. **Manager Agent**
-   Coordinates the review and fix tasks.
+   Coordinates the review and fix tasks to ensure a smooth workflow.

 ---